ppartarr/tipsy/readme.md

 ## Future work

+- [ ] JS to collect data about users with password managers & how many typos could be corrected
 - [ ] check if user already has requested token before creating new one in PasswordReset before storeToken
 - [x] use per-user salt in typtop
 - [ ] make PBE & PKE configurable